Easy Holiday Appetizers

 Let’s face it- a large portion of our Holiday festivities are centered around the consumption of delicious food.
 But, I also start to get tired of cooking.
 Because, apparently my family still needs to eat regular meals.
 Every.Single.Night.

-These Simple Stuffed mushrooms are easy, because they use store bought spinach artichoke dip as a base.
+These Simple Stuffed mushrooms are an easy appetizer, because they use store bought spinach artichoke dip as a base.
 You can find it in your deli and there are all sorts to choose from- these contain a Greek Yogurt Spinach Artichoke and Parmesan dip that I got from the deli for around $3.
 Believe me, it’s worth buying just to save the time.

 The hardest part about this recipe is cleaning and de-stemming the mushrooms.
 But, I’m pretty sure you can buy that already done for you if you are super short on time.
 Bake them face down at 375 degrees Fahrenheit for 10 minutes and flip them over.